-Amazon, Inc., operating as Amazon, is a US-based E-commerce company engaged in selling products online, with a strong delivery system across the globe.
-The company was originally engaged in book selling and gradually started to sell a wide range of consumer goods and digital media products such as the Kindle Fire tablet and Fire TV, and Kindle e-book reader, which is a streaming media adapter.
+Amazon Statistics: Amazon, Inc., operating as Amazon, is a US-based E-commerce company engaged in selling products online, with a strong delivery system across the globe.
+The company was originally engaged in bookselling and gradually started to sell a wide range of consumer goods and digital media products such as the Kindle Fire tablet and Fire TV, and the Kindle e-book reader, which is a streaming media adapter.
 The company sells all trending and in-demand products at cost-effective prices.
 Products include consumer goods, electronics, perishable food items, and household items to name a few.

 Products: Retail goods, Amazon Prime, Consumer electronics, Digital content, Amazon Destinations, Handmade by Amazon, Amazon Inspire, Amazon Cash/Top Up, Amazon 4-star, and many others.

-In order to cater to the middle class and lower class consumer segments and expand customer base, Amazon.com, Inc. has come up with ‘No Cost EMI’ approach, which allows customers to procure products on installments with no additional costs.
+In order to cater to the middle class and lower class consumer segments and expand the customer base, Amazon.com, Inc. has come up with the ‘No Cost EMI’ approach, which allows customers to procure products in installments with no additional costs.
 This approach helps Amazon to increase sales and revenues.

 What’s new in 2018?

 Amazon sold around 100 million products during the 36-hour Amazon Prime Day sale in July 2018.

 AWS Elemental MediaConvert has currently been made available in Northern California, Virginia, Ohio, Oregon, Canada, India, South Korea, Singapore, Sydney, Tokyo, Frankfurt, Ireland, London, and São Paulo to name a few.